Fernando Fernández de Carrión

+Family and marriage

 Fernando's origins are obscure.
-Though his patronymic indicates that his father was also named Fernando, his father has not been identified.
+He probably hailed from the region of León, where he is known to have held properties and where he appears in some local documents.
+Though his patronymic indicates that his father was also named Fernando, his father has not been identified with certainty.
 He may have been related to Pedro Ansúrez.
-He probably hailed from the region of León, where he is known to have held properties and where he appears in some local documents.
+His parents have been tentatively identified as Fernando Méndez and Aldonza Gómez, daughter of Count Gómez Díaz de Carrión.

 Fernando married into the royal family when he wed a certain Elvira Alfonso, a daughter of Alfonso VI.
 Alfonso had two daughters of this name and records are not explicit regarding which one was Fernando's wife.
 One Elvira was the daughter of a concubine, Jimena Muñoz, and the sister of Theresa of Portugal and had married count Raymond IV of Toulouse.
 Following his 1105 death, she either returned immediately to León, or she remained in Toulouse until after Urraca's death in 1126, which would have rendered her unavailable to marry Fernando.
 The other Elvira was a legitimate daughter, born to Queen Isabel, whom Alfonso wed in 1100.
 This Elvira married by 1120 to Roger II of Sicily, and had children by him through the mid-1130s.
 Since the wife of Fernando was still in Castile as late as 1133, most historians have concluded that she must have been the former Countess of Toulouse, the illegitimate daughter of Alfonso by Jimena.